kaiamj/deep-reinforcement-learning-jumanji/README.md

 4. cleanrl_ppo_jax.ipynb is code from cleanrl repository, to translate our code into JAX

-## Next Step is to increase the speed of PPO(NN.ipynb) using jax to run billions of iterations fast and check distribution of output of Neural network (actor)
+### Next Step is to increase the speed of PPO(ProximalPolicyOptimization_PPO.ipynb) using jax to run billions of iterations fast and check distribution of output of Neural network (actor)